 As the weather gets colder and wetter, we are looking for donations of the following to the lidded plastic tubs on the porch or the baskets at the back of the church:

-Thanks to all our donors who make this ministry possible.
+Thanks to all our donors who make this ministry possible!

-By Rhona Thornton, Parish Liaison to the Westside Anglican Neighbourhood Ministry
+Mission Statement of the Westside Anglican Neighbourhood Ministry

 The Neighbourhood Ministry was started in 2007 when a small group of concerned church members decided that they would like to support the people who are unhoused on the West Side.
 The response that they got from many was “there aren’t any homeless people on the Westside”.
 But then these same people started to look around them: there’s someone outside Shoppers on Dunbar, and at the corner of 4th and Vine, etc. They realised that the issue wasn’t that there weren’t any unhoused people in our neighbourhood, it was just that they didn’t SEE them.
 I believe that that is the same, to a greater or lesser degree, for all of us.
 As we go about our busy lives, the homeless people become almost invisible and I’m sure that sometimes they feel that way too.